 Cardiac muscle is found only in the heart.
 Similar to skeletal muscle, it has cross striations in its cells, but cardiac muscle has a single, centrally-located nucleus; the muscle branches in many directions.
 Cardiac muscle is not under voluntary control, but is influenced by the autonomic nervous system to speed up or slow down the heartbeat.
 An added feature to cardiac muscle cells is a line that extends along the end of the cell as it abuts the next cardiac cell in the row.
 This line, an intercalated disc, assists in passing electrical impulses efficiently from one cell to the next while maintaining the strong connection between neighboring cardiac cells, allowing the cardiac muscle cells to synchronize the beating of the heart.

 Nervous tissues are made of cells specialized to receive and transmit electrical impulses from specific areas of the body and to send them to specific locations in the body organized into structures called nerves.
-A nerve consists of a neuron and glial cells.
 The main cell of the nervous system is the neuron.
 There is a large structure with a central nucleus: the cell body (or soma) of the neuron.
 Projections from the cell body are either dendrites, specialized in receiving input, or a single axon, specialized in transmitting impulses.
-Glial cells support the neurons.
-Astrocytes regulate the chemical environment of the nerve cell, while oligodendrocytes insulate the axon so the electrical nerve impulse is transferred more efficiently.
+There are many other cell types in the nervous system, including glial cells that support the neurons.
+Astrocytes (a specific kind of glial cell) regulate the chemical environment of the nerve cell, while oligodendrocytes insulate the axon so the electrical nerve impulse is transferred more efficiently.
 Other glial cells support the nutritional and waste requirements of the neuron.
 Some of the glial cells are phagocytic, removing debris or damaged cells from the tissue.

 • Smooth muscle cells, spindle-shaped with only one nucleus, contract involuntarily to push food through the digestive tract and blood through blood vessels.